HeshanPunch/HeshanPunch/README.md

 - 👋 Hi, I’m @HeshanPunch
 - 👀 I’m interested in Software Development, enterprenuership, and leadership
 - 🌱 I’m currently learning Software Development.
-I am very new to coding.
+I've been learning for about 6 months now.
 Learning Java, HTML, CSS, SQL, JS at the moment
 - 🤝 I’m looking to collaborate on projects for school/education for now
 - 📫 How to reach me: linkedin.com/in/heshan-punchihewa/
 - 😎 I like basketball, camping, hiking, dogs, biriyani & sashimi